aks2203/deep-thinking/README.md

 ```$ python test_model.py name=<path_to_exp>```

 This creates another unique `run_id` adjective-Name combination (different from the one created during training) and the results are saved in `outputs/<path_to_exp>/testing-<run_id>/stats.json`.

+### Download Pretrained Models

+For getting started without training models from scratch, you can download a checkpoint for any of the three problems.
+See [our project drive](https://drive.google.com/drive/folders/1QzLt_9n2sNYrH7r8an0WMh4LnsKyzY7h?usp=sharing).
+The folder `training-roupy-Ambr` contains the output (including a checkpoint) from training a DT-net with recall and progressive loss on the 32-bit Prefix Sum dataset.
+The folder `training-rusty-Tayla` contains the output (including a checkpoint) from training a DT-net with recall and progressive loss on the 9x9 Mazes.
+Finally, the folder `training-mansard-Janean` contains the output (including a checkpoint) from training a DT-net with recall and progressive loss on the 0-600K Chess Puzzles dataset.
+Download those folders and pass their paths to `test_model.py` using the syntax above to see how they perform on various test sets.

 ## Analysis